The Buff Orpingtons is one of the most popular and loved hens in the chicken world.

 Show or exhibition strains will lay significantly less because of the breeding lines.

 All Orpingtons (regardless of their plumage color) will lay light brown medium sized eggs.

 They tend to start laying a bit later than many hens.
 Whilst most hens start at around 20 weeks old it can take them up to 28 weeks before they decide to sit.

 They are one of the quietest breeds around.

 If you are in an urban setting and do not want to disturb your neighbors an Orpington is a great option.
 Every chicken gets a bit loud when announcing the arrival of the daily egg but other than that they will do the chicken thing quietly.

-The volume will only be turned up if they see danger where they will call to alert the rest of the flock.
+The volume will only be turned up if they see danger in which case they will call to alert the rest of the flock.

 Facts About This Breed